irvingleonard/ldap3_directories/README.md

 ### RWEntryWrapper

 This will wrap an [entry](https://ldap3.readthedocs.io/en/latest/abstraction.html#entry) and hide away the read vs write entries distinction.
-It also adds some extra functionality like reporting pending changes, entry deletion, entry export, etc.
+It also adds some extra functionality like reporting pending changes, entry export, etc.

 ## FreeIPA